Theme image

 Science and Cooking Workshops for Grades 6-12 Science Teachers

 Become part of a growing teacher community using food to engage students in science.
 In these hands-on workshops, teachers will explore food-based lessons from a student’s point of view.
 Each lesson is rooted in a single food, which is framed as an anchoring phenomenon to be investigated through science concepts and practices.
 Lessons align with NGSS standards and include a coherent sequence of hands-on activities, labs, videos, and readings intended to progressively build student understanding of content and engage them in science practices.
-Find here some of our available resources.
 Please share your contact information in this form to be notified of future opportunities.

 Sponsors